A Community Proposal

 Under the will of the late Paul Allen, the Seahawks are to be sold, with proceeds benefiting charity.
 The sale is expected to set a league record, with estimates between $7 and $10 billion.

-We propose to bid $12 billion.
+We propose a bid of $12 billion.

 Inspired by the Green Bay Packers model, we propose a collective structure: